ASaporta/seatgeek_xes/README.md

-# seatgeek_xes
+# SeatGeek Cross-Event Search

-Using SeatGeek's API to implement cross event search
+This application uses SeatGeek's API to allow users to search for the best deal on tickets for any show and any given range of dates.